 Seeing blood in your stool or when you wipe after a bowel movement can be alarming, but in most cases, it’s easily treatable.
 If you experience rectal bleeding, visit Long Island Gastroenterology Specialists.
-At their offices in North Wantagh, South Wantagh, and Garden City, New York, the board-certified physicians diagnose and treat the causes of rectal bleeding, from inflammatory bowel disease to hemorrhoids.
+At their offices in North Wantagh, and South Wantagh, New York, the board-certified physicians diagnose and treat the causes of rectal bleeding, from inflammatory bowel disease to hemorrhoids.
 Call your nearest Long Island Gastroenterology Specialists office today or book an appointment online.

 Rectal bleeding means there’s blood coming out of your anus.
 The rectum is at the end of your large intestine, just before the anus.
 The blood could originate in any part of your gastrointestinal system, but it’s most likely coming from the rectum itself.

 The blood’s color indicates its source.
 Bright red blood is from the anus, rectum, or lower colon.
 Darker red or maroon blood is coming from higher up, in the upper colon or small intestine.
 Black, tarry blood (melena) is likely to be from your stomach.

 Unless there’s a lot of blood staining your clothes, you probably won’t notice rectal bleeding at first.
 People often spot it when they wipe after passing stools or see it in the toilet bowl when they flush afterward.

 Rectal bleeding could be a symptom of many different problems.
 The most common are constipation and hemorrhoids.